MicrosoftLearning/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

     cd azure-openai/Labfiles/02-nlp-azure-openai
     ```

 Applications for both C# and Python have been provided, as well as a sample text file you'll use to test the summarization.
-Both apps feature the same functionality, but achieve it differently; Python uses the available SDK, and C# uses REST since no SDK is currently available.
+Both apps feature the same functionality.

 Open the built-in code editor, and observe the text file that you'll be summarizing with your model located at `text-files/sample-text.txt`.
 Use the following command to open the lab files in the code editor.